sn/learning/README.md

 I've performed numerous experiments on the subject of forgetting newly acquired skills and my conclusion is that it takes roughly 2 weeks for my brain to lose the newly acquired information if not enforced with immediate application.
 This process is not black and white, it happens in a gradual fragmentation - like a battery losing its charge until the point where no energy remains.

-### My Steps to Learning
+### My Current Steps to Learning Effectively

 #### Familiarization

 This is a crucial step in the process of learning.
-Jumping right in to the meaty content of the topic you want to learn is much more difficult than it could be if you spend a day or two familiarizing yourself with the overall topic at hand.
+Jumping right in to the toughest content of the topic you want to learn is much more difficult than it could be if you spend a day or two familiarizing yourself with the overall topic at hand.

-The human mind is a scary place and we're wired to be afraid or at least apprehensive of the unknown (see where this is going?).
+The human mind is a scary place and we're wired to be [afraid or at least apprehensive of the unknown](https://www.psychologytoday.com/us/articles/200205/why-we-fear-the-unknown) (see where this is going?).

 #### Deconstruction